ccrock4t/3DCellularWorld/README.md

 Built with Unity.

 You may select to run the algorithm on either your CPU or your GPU.
 The two versions look different: the CPU version renders meshes of voxels which are then drawn on the camera, whereas the GPU version directly draws the relevant voxel color for each camera pixel.

+# Acknowledgments

+This project was started in Summer 2022 as an extension of the Udemy Minecraft Voxel World course: https://www.udemy.com/course/unityminecraft/learn/lecture/28605694#overview
+It was completed in Fall 2022, and released in Fall 2023 along with a technical report.